LorittaBot/Loritta/discord-chat-markdown-parser/README.md

 hello world!
 ```

-More samples can be found on the `:discord-chat-markdown-parser` module.
+More samples can be found on the `:discord-chat-markdown-parser-samples` module.